JuliaRibeiro1/Scrimba-projects/Oldagram/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## What I learned
-* I practiced what I've learned about react so far.
+I practiced some of what I've learned, like:
 * Share data between components.
 * React Mouse Events.
-* react Router.
+* React Router.
+* State.

 ## Stretch goals
 * The main goal of this project was to practice the essential concepts of Javascript and CSS, but since I already have knowledge of React, I decided to go further.